 Brewery on San Antonio river

-It's home to cute little coffee shops and bars, art galleries and artist workspaces, as well as the Blue Star Brewery.
+It’s home to cute little coffee shops and bars, art galleries and artist workspaces, as well as the Blue Star Brewery.
 South town is also the best place to check out the river.
-The Johnson Street foot bridge was moved here from Commerce Street in 1914.
+The Johnson Street footbridge was moved here from Commerce Street in 1914.
 This is the perfect area to explore the San Antonio river, without all the crowds.
-Formerly a pharmacy, the Olmos Bharmacy is an old school diner and soda shop, with live music every night Their specialty drinks are Italian sodas and milkshakes.
+Formerly a pharmacy, the Olmos Pharmacy is an old school diner and soda shop, with live music every night Their specialty drinks are Italian sodas and milkshakes.
 That is delicious!
-The Point Park & Eats is a family friendly mobile food truck park and open air bar near Leon Springs.
+The Point Park & Eats is a family-friendly mobile food truck park and open-air bar near Leon Springs.
 There are many food trucks to choose from, as well as craft beer for the adults, and a playground for the kids.
 The Pearl Brewery district is one of my favorite places to explore in the city.